tueimage/meta-segmentation-msc-2018/WeeklyMeetings.md

 # Weekly meetings

 Copy/paste and fill in the template below each week, BEFORE coming to the weekly meeting with your supervisor.
 Put the newest weekly meeting first.
+### Date: 18-12-2018

+#### What did you achieve?

+*	implemented Unet and started training all datasets on it
+* interpreted first results ('decathlon/december/results_december.csv'
+* uploaded literature list and todo list to github (will be done before the meeting)

+#### What did you struggle with?

+* running time
+* what if the unet with a set of hyperparameters works on 8/10 datasets? is that acceptable?

+#### What would you like to work on next week?

+* work on meta learning approach
+* monitoring unet training

+#### Where do you need help from Veronika?

+* no.2 of "what did you struggle with"

 ### Date: 11-12-2018

 #### What did you achieve?